etcd-io/etcd/Documentation/upgrades/upgrade_3_0.md

 Before [starting an upgrade](#upgrade-procedure), read through the rest of this guide to prepare.

-### Upgrade Checklists
+### Upgrade checklists

-#### Upgrade Requirements
+#### Upgrade requirements

 To upgrade an existing etcd deployment to 3.0, the running cluster must be 2.3 or greater.
 If it's before 2.3, please upgrade to [2.3](https://github.com/coreos/etcd/releases/tag/v2.3.0) before upgrading to 3.0.

 Also, to ensure a smooth rolling upgrade, the running cluster must be healthy.
-You can check the health of the cluster by using the `etcdctl cluster-health` command.
+Check the health of the cluster by using the `etcdctl cluster-health` command before proceeding.

 #### Preparation

 Before upgrading etcd, always test the services relying on etcd in a staging environment before deploying the upgrade to the production environment.

 Before beginning, [backup the etcd data directory](../v2/admin_guide.md#backing-up-the-datastore).
 Should something go wrong with the upgrade, it is possible to use this backup to [downgrade](#downgrade) back to existing etcd version.

-#### Mixed Versions
+#### Mixed versions

 While upgrading, an etcd cluster supports mixed versions of etcd members, and operates with the protocol of the lowest common version.
 The cluster is only considered upgraded once all of its members are upgraded to version 3.0.
 Internally, etcd members negotiate with each other to determine the overall cluster version, which controls the reported version and the supported features.

 #### Limitations

 It might take up to 2 minutes for the newly upgraded member to catch up with the existing cluster when the total data size is larger than 50MB.
 Check the size of a recent snapshot to estimate the total data size.
 In other words, it is safest to wait for 2 minutes between upgrading each member.

 For a much larger total data size, 100MB or more , this one-time process might take even more time.
 Administrators of very large etcd clusters of this magnitude can feel free to contact the [etcd team][etcd-contact] before upgrading, and we’ll be happy to provide advice on the procedure.